ke4harper/MxAPI/README.md

 A combination of these designs could provide many-to-many (*P/*C) structures.
 The important thing to note is that they are all lock-free and do not incur substantial latency to communicate between Producer and Consumer, given the assumptions of shared memory and atomic CPU operations.

+## Spinning

+The lack of atomic CPU operations does not preclude lock-free data exchange.
+Spinning<sup>[6](#Unrau1998)</sup> uses shared memory and appropriate polling of flags to determine when it is safe to read or write a shared memory location.
+This technique works when the polling does not consume substantial amounts of CPU resource.

 <a name="Kim2007">1</a>: Kim, et.al., "Efficient Adaptations of the Non-Blocking Buffer for Event Communication", Proceedings of ISORC, pp. 29-40 (2007).